stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 The trick here is _not_ to announce you are "_rolling out OKRs_", as that tends to create a mixed reaction from employees.
 Most people who are new to OKRs misunderstand the methodology and why it is so brilliant - for the organization and for them.

-Instead, we recommend you go for an approach that is less threatening and more aspirational, something like this:
+We recommend you go for an approach that is less threatening and more aspirational:

 _the leadership team have recently been collaborating in one digital workspace for strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together_

-As you're adding employees at each stage of the rollout, you may decide to share these two presentations: [engaging people](https://bit.ly/stratapp-engaging-people "engaging people") and [the leadership cycle](https://bit.ly/stratapp-the-leadership-cycle "the leadership cycle").
+As you add employees at each stage of the rollout, you may decide to share these two presentations: [engaging people](https://bit.ly/stratapp-engaging-people "engaging people") and [the leadership cycle](https://bit.ly/stratapp-the-leadership-cycle "the leadership cycle").

 ### step #6 - cascading one digital workspace